 Birds have a lot of adaptations for flight.
 Their bones are hollow and light, but strong, They have light feathers which catch the air.
 They can fold up their wings when they are not in use.
 Their lungs are extra efficient at extracting oxygen from the air (we huff and puff when running, and flying is much harder!).
 They eat huge amounts of high-energy food, relative to their body weight.

 People go on and on about how birds fly, and it is indeed amazing that they do.
 For more information, why not stop by the library, or ask a teacher or professor.
 Since you are at the University of Illinois, you might want to talk to CJ Pennycuick here, who wrote a book and a program on bird flight performance.
-Here's a link to his program (it's kind of technical, and I haven't tried it out -- it may be of more interest to people studying bird migration and the ability of birds to survive long trips than to someone interested in the physics of bird flight.).
+Here's (it's kind of technical, and I haven't tried it out -- it may be of more interest to people studying bird migration and the ability of birds to survive long trips than to someone interested in the physics of bird flight.).